What to do with a written-off car

 What to do if your car is written off

-If you’re unhappy about your car being written off, and believe it can be repaired economically, you can challenge the insurers decision but you’ll have to act fast.
+If you’re unhappy about your car being written off, and believe it can be repaired economically, you can challenge the insurer’s decision, but make sure you tell them asap, as the car is likely to be scrapped.

 Can I challenge a write-off?